All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why would someone choose Ozempic over Wegovy for pre-diabetes?

-Some patients prefer Ozempic because their provider is more familiar with it, because their insurance covers it more favorably, or because they do not need the higher dose.
+Some patients prefer Ozempic because their provider is more familiar with it, because their insurance covers it more favorably, or because they don't need the higher dose.
 For patients who need maximum weight loss, Wegovy's 2.4 mg dose may be more appropriate.
-Both contain the same active ingredient .
+Both contain compounded formulations of the active ingredient .

 Can Ozempic prevent the need for diabetes medication in the future?